Medicare Advantage Plans in Vermont

 See My OptionsVermont Medicare Advantage Plan Coverage

-Medicare Advantage (Part C) plans in Vermont are a private insurance option to Original Medicare.
-Part C plans are sold by Medicare-approved insurers.
-By law, Medicare Advantage plans must cover everything Original Medicare does.
-They provide an alternative way to get all the benefits and coverage of Original Medicare, plus additional healthcare coverage that is important to many beneficiaries.
+Medicare Advantage (Part C) is private insurance that substitutes for Original Medicare.
+By law, Part C plans must cover everything Original Medicare does, but they can provide additional healthcare coverage that is important to many beneficiaries.

 VT Medicare Advantage Plan Costs

-To be eligible for Medicare Advantage in Vermont, you must first sign up for Original Medicare.
+To be eligible for Medicare Advantage, you must first sign up for Original Medicare.
 Medicare is available to U.S. citizens and permanent legal residents who have lived in this country for at least five years.

-Others qualify for Medicare due to a disability or because they have either amyotrophic lateral sclerosis (ALS, or Lou Gehrig’s disease) or end-stage renal disease (ESRD).
-If you have a disability, ESRD or ALS, you qualify for Medicare if you’re under 65.
+Most people qualify for Medicare when they turn 65.
+Others may qualify due to a disability or because they have either amyotrophic lateral sclerosis (ALS, or Lou Gehrig’s disease) or end-stage renal disease (ESRD).
+If you have a disability, ESRD, or ALS, you can qualify for Medicare while you’re still under 65.

 If you qualify for Medicare, you can sign up for Medicare Advantage during these enrollment periods in Vermont: